Al-un/recitry/docs/README.md

 # ----- Start -----
 # If the terminal context is the root of the monorepo
-npm run dev --workspace @al-un/ressaite-api
+CORS_WHITELISTED_ORIGIN="http://localhost:3000" PORT=8000 npm run dev:api
 # Workspace argument can be skipped in already in the right location
 cd ressaite-api
 CORS_WHITELISTED_ORIGIN="http://localhost:3000" PORT=8000 npm run dev